 If we know your intentions, we can make sure that we adjust your app to your specific needs.
 As time is usually a factor, it is also great to know your deadline.

-Even though this can be changed later, you should know at this point if you are going to work with a marker or a surface-based experience.
-In case you are working with a marker, you should provide it to us, so we can ensure that you will receive optimal results as not all markers work equally good.
+Even though this can be changed later, you should know at this point if you are going to work with an image or a surface-based experience.
+In case you are working with an image, you should provide it to us, so we can ensure that you will receive optimal results as not all images work equally good.

 The purpose of the white-label app is to look like it is coming from you, so we’ll look with you at all aspects and ensure that your brand is being represented in the most natural way.

 It would be good if you have a rough idea of how the welcome screen is supposed to look like, what language, colors and fonts do you want to use and how the logo of the app should look like.

 If those questions make you feel uneasy, don’t worry!
 Our in-house design team can shape every aspect of your app according to your blueprints and ideas.
 If you want to work with your own designer, we’ll provide you with detailed specs for all the material we are going to need.

 If your app language is not English, Spanish, German or Dutch, we’ll need your assistance with the translation.
 In that case, we will provide you with a text file that contains all strings used inside the app and rely on your translation.
 More details on design specs can be found here.

 White label apps are completely integrated with our AR content management system (link https://www.onirix.com/creative-studio/) Onirix Studio).
 That means that you can create your own AR scenes centrally and access them with your app.
 If you update a scene later and it is being updated instantaneously inside the app.